by Confianza Director Sarah B. Ottow

 One of my teaching mentors, Dr. Martin Haberman, told me sound advice I have never forgotten: "The most effective classroom management is a student-centered curriculum."
 As a former classroom teacher and English Learner specialist, I can say that nothing is truer.
 Whether I had thirty 6th graders in front of me, fifteen alternative high school students, or a handful of primary age students, I knew I always had to teach to who they were.
 I had standards-based content to teach, but in order to teach them I had to first reach them.
 I had to find out who they were, what they brought to the classroom and work to build bridges from their experiences to the new knowledge and skills I was charged with teaching.
 In other words, I had to make the curriculum function for the learner, the student, the "end user", if you will.

 Now, as the founder of a consulting organization that specializes in equitable access for English Language Learners (ELLs)/multilingual learners, I keep Dr. Haberman's sage wisdom in the fore front of my mind and my heart.
 Not only does his advice work for school-age students but it also rings true for the educators, the adult learners, we work with everyday as well!
 We need to make our learning experiences as learner-centered as possible, as human-centered as can be.
 It all starts with relationships and teaching--or coaching--to who people are.
 The heart of my organization is this cultural concept of confianza -- the notion that all learning starts with mutual respect and trust.
 Designing curriculum and learning experiences for students is no different.
 (Download our free Mindset Check tool for reflecting on belief systems.)
 If we want to keep students engaged, not just compliant, but engaged in deep learning through relevant, high complex tasks, we need to teach with them in mind.
 We need to teach to who our students are and find ways to connect the content to them.
 Project based learning can help (see our article about PBL here) as well as ensuring we are designing rigorous tasks (see our article on Depth of Knowledge here).
 At Confianza, we help our partner schools map and redesign curriculum with a language lens and social justice standards in mind.
-If you'd like to learn more about our guidelines for curriculum design, download that here.

 To Further Your Learning: